mithunkumarc/revision/java/threading/introduction.md

 #### Thread Scheduler

-        Thread scheduler is the part of Operating System implementation and when a Thread is started, it’s execution is controlled by Thread Scheduler and JVM doesn’t have any control on it’s execution.
+        The thread scheduler is the part of the JVM (although most JVMs map Java threads directly to native threads on the underlying OS) that decides which thread should run at any given moment and also takes threads out of the run state

         eg : picking which thread to be executed